ghgv/swicth/README.md

-# swicth
+# switch
-Electronic Implementation of a switch
+Electronic Implementation of a switch.
+This project is based on KiCAD